 2 You'll catch less edges

 Note: each different technology (from each brand) will feel somehow different than the other.
 Generalizing, more lifted area (further away from the edges) equals more floating sensation, while less lifted area translates into less edge catching without that much of a change in how the board feels.

 Bataleon deserves all the credit for non flat snowboard bases (specially for the one with a combination of various flat areas) since they're sticking with it since ever, they've never made a board without lifted edges and that precisely is they're singularity (not much snowboard brands can brag about singularity) and is what they're known for, with their 3BT (triple base technology, also referred to as triple base snowboards).
 Other brands are following (finally) and developing their own technologies that differ from the 3BT on their folding patterns and angles.
 Some of those brands are Burton, Flow, Lobster (3BT like bataleon).

-(Curiosity: A million years ago, when I first saw bataleon snowboards I remember thinking "burton will wait one year or two and them will come out with their own triple base calling it something else", and so it was, some 2 years after they did exactly that.
-Didn't succeed at the time cause most of the ones who wanted a snowboard with a non flat base went with bataleon, recognizing their credit, and the target was smaller.
+(Curiosity: A million years ago, when I first saw bataleon snowboards I remember thinking "burton will wait one year or two and them will come out with their own triple base calling it something else", and so it was!
+About 2 years after they did exactly that.
+Didn't succeed at the time cause most people who wanted a snowboard with a non flat base went with bataleon or lobster, recognizing their credit.
 Now burton is using full convex bases in kids snowboards and maybe in some other snowboard models too.)